 However, the estate may not be large enough to cover funeral costs, so it’s worth checking with the executor or administrator if you’ll be able to recover your costs.

-Covering the costs of funeral may seem daunting, especially if you are under financial strain.
+Funerals can be a difficult time for the entire family.
+The cost of funerals has been rising steadily over the last few years, and it is becoming increasingly more difficult to pay for them.
+Covering the costs of a funeral may seem daunting, especially if you are under financial strain.
 However, there are several support services you can access to assist with funeral costs.